Greylag goose: Distribution and habitat

 This species has a Palearctic distribution.
-The nominate subspecies breeds in Iceland, Norway, Sweden, Finland, the Baltic States, northern Russia, Poland, eastern Hungary and Romania.
-It also breeds locally in the United Kingdom, Denmark, Germany, Austria, the Czech Republic, Slovakia and North Macedonia.
-The eastern race extends eastwards across a broad swathe of Asia to China.
-European birds migrate southwards to the Mediterranean region and North Africa.
+The nominate subspecies breeds in Iceland, Norway, Sweden, Denmark, Finland, the Baltic States, northern Russia, Poland, eastern Hungary, Romania, Germany and the Netherlands.
+It also breeds locally in the United Kingdom, Belgium, Austria, the Czech Republic, Slovakia, North Macedonia and some other European countries.
+The eastern subspecies extends eastwards across a broad swathe of Asia to China.
+Historically, European birds generally migrated southwards to spend winter in southern Europe and North Africa, but in recent decades many instead overwinter in or near their breeding range, even in Scandinavia.
 Asian birds migrate to Azerbaijan, Iran, Pakistan, northern India, Bangladesh and eastward to China.
+Greylags also occur as very rare winter migrants to South Korea and Japan.

 In North America, there are both feral domestic geese, which are similar to greylags, and occasional vagrant greylags.
 Greylag geese seen in the wild in New Zealand probably originated from the escape of farmyard geese, and a similar situation has occurred in Australia, where feral birds are now established in the east and southeast of the country.

 In their breeding quarters, they are found on moors with scattered lochs, in marshes, fens and peat-bogs, besides lakes and on little islands some way out to sea.
 They like dense ground cover of reeds, rushes, heather, bushes and willow thickets.
 In their winter quarters, they frequent salt marshes, estuaries, freshwater marshes, steppes, flooded fields, bogs and pasture near lakes, rivers and streams.
 They also visit agricultural land where they feed on winter cereals, rice, beans or other crops, moving at night to shoals and sand-banks on the coast, mud-banks in estuaries or secluded lakes.
 Large numbers of immature birds congregate each year to moult on the Rone Islands near Gotland in the Baltic Sea.